sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 I've created this project to demonstrate the use of some basic Python functionality in a simple mathematical problem.
 There are a few good reasons for using Python to solve mathematical problems like this:

 * Python has simple and clean syntax that makes it easy to write and understand code.
-This is important for a math-heavy algorithm like prime number calculation.
+This is important for a maths-heavy algorithm like prime number calculation.
 * It has built-in big number support through the 'decimal' module, which allows me to work with large numbers without worry of overflow.
 This is crucial for prime calculations.
 * Python has libraries that provide highly optimised functions and data structures for numerical computing, which can really speed up the processing.
 * It's easy to write Python code in a functional style, with higher-order functions like 'filter', 'map', etc. This lends itself well to a prime checking algorithm.
 * Python code can be written and tested interactively using the REPL.
 That would allow me to prototype and debug each part of the algorithm easily.
 * Python can later be compiled to native machine code using tools like Cython or Numba if I need to optimize for speed.
 So I can start simple and optimize later if needed.

-Of course, many other languages like C, Rust, Julia etc would also work.
+Of course, many other languages like C, C++, R, Rust, Julia etc would also work.
 However, I find Python strikes a nice balance between simplicity, available libraries, and performance for this type of maths-focused code.
 The main thing is using a language that makes the algorithm clear and maintainable.

 ---
 ### what is a prime number?